BatMaxou/aatis-error-handler/README.md

 - 8192 => 'E_DEPRECATED'
 - 16384 => 'E_USER_DEPRECATED'

+> [!WARNING]
-You can not add or override any error codes from this bag.
+> It is not possible to override any error codes from this bag.

 ### ExceptionCodeBag

-The `ExceptionCodeBag` service store any sort of exception code you want to use in your application.
-By default, a list with all the 400 and 500 error codes is provided, but you can extand and/or override it :
+`ExceptionCodeBag` service store any exception code you want to use in your application.
+By default, a list with all the 400 and 500 exception codes is provided, but it can be extanded and/or overrided:

 - 0 => 'Basic Error'
 - 400 => 'Bad Request'